ashleythy/Kaggle/titanic/README.md

 ## Objective
-Build a model to predict if a passenger survives the Titanic shipwreck.
+Build a classification model to predict if a passenger survives the Titanic shipwreck.

 ## Source
 Kaggle: https://www.kaggle.com/competitions/titanic